AllThatIsTheCase/AllThatIsTheCase.github.io/react.md

 ### ANTD

 allows controls in tables, has datepicker, but unsure about theming (and I like material).
-No idea whether it hates react-router.
+It likes material, and advocates dva, which is like react-create-app but with strong opinions on combining redux and stuff.
+Good.
 Very few contributors, which is a *major* risk in the volatile javascript world.
 Table has filter/sort/paging.
 Theming is limited, so the designer who got me pixel-perfect specs is going to be unhappy.
+And the majority of discussion/docs is in Chinese.

+# What has fallen to the side

 ### Grommet